 Then she gave me a gift, a key.
 But when I went to take it from her, it disappeared.
 She said, “You’re the key.
 The key to unlock the greatness in others.”
 This one statement has fueled a lot of my decisions and strongly impacted how I create my life.
 For that I’m grateful.

 So to you reading this, to Emily and to all the amazing women out there – what inspires you?
 Who inspires you?
+Who are the women in business that you admire?
 And are you even consciously creating your own life?
 I’d love to know.

 Get Goaled!
 Coaching Mastermind